papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/index.md

     }
     ```

-### Relay Chain
+### Relaychain

-The `relaychain` keyword is used to define further parameters for the relay chain.
+The `relaychain` keyword is used to define further parameters for the relaychain.
 The following keys are available:

 |                 Key                  |       Type        | Description                                                                                                       | Default Value           |
 | :----------------------------------: | :---------------: | :---------------------------------------------------------------------------------------------------------------- | :---------------------- |